-Judge Kim Hall is now in his 33rd year in public office in Starke County, having been elected eight times.
+Judge Kim Hall is now in his 34th year in public office in Starke County, having been elected eight times.
 He first served in the position of Prosecuting Attorney, beginning in 1987.
 He was elected to that position five times and served in that capacity for eighteen years.
-In 2004, he was elected as Chairman of the Indiana Prosecuting Attorneys’ Council, and represented all Indiana Prosecuting Attorneys.
+In 2004, he was elected as Chairman of the Board of Directors of the Indiana Prosecuting Attorneys Council, and represented all Indiana Prosecuting Attorneys.

 Thereafter, he was elected to the position of Judge of the Starke Circuit Court, the 44th Judicial Circuit, and began serving a six year term on January 1, 2005.
 He was re-elected to a second term in 2010, and a third term in 2016.

-Judge Hall served as a member of the faculty of the 2017 Annual Judicial Conference.
-He currently serves on the Criminal Jury Instructions Committee of the Indiana Judges Association.
+Judge Hall is on the Board of Directors of the Judicial Conference of Indiana, and is a member of the Criminal Jury Instructions Committee of the Indiana Judges Association.

 STARKE CIRCUIT COURT REFORMS AND PILOT PROGRAMS

-Pretrial Release Reform aims to replace traditional financial bonds.
-In lieu of money, the Judge often orders Home Detention, with GPS monitoring, together with conditions requiring substance-abuse counseling and the pursuit of employment.
-Goals of this reform are to reduce pretrial incarceration based upon disparity of inmates’ financial resources, reduce jail overcrowding, reduce recidivism, and promote community safety.
+Pretrial Reform aims to replace financial bonds with state-of-the-art technology to monitor defendants’ movements and behavior.
+In lieu of money, the Judge often orders Home Detention, with GPS monitoring, together with conditions requiring substance-abuse counseling, random drug screens, and the pursuit of employment.
+Goals of this reform are to reduce jail overcrowding, costs to the taxpayers, recidivism, and to promote community safety.

 STARKE COUNTY REGIONAL THERAPEUTIC COMMUNITY DRUG TREATMENT